Romney's choice of Ryan reshapes race for White House

 "We are offering a positive, governing agenda that will lead to economic growth, to widespread and shared prosperity, and that will improve the lives of our fellow citizens," Romney said.

-The announcement thrilled conservatives whose Midwestern home state favours the Democrats but which could now be in play with a native son on the ticket.
+The announcement thrilled conservatives whose Midwestern home state favors the Democrats but which could now be in play with a native son on the ticket.

 "This is excellent news.
 I'm excited.
 I'm in tears," said Joanne Terry, a Tea Party organizer in Ozaukee County, north of Milwaukee.
 "Weighing the options, he (Romney) was the best, but now with Ryan, he is definitely the best."